mapforge-org/mapforge/DEVELOPMENT.md

 Mapforge is build with a Ruby on Rails backend and uses Maplibre and Stimulus on the frontend.

+To report a bug or to send a pull request, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ### Install Dependencies

 Example for openSUSE (Debian package names in parentheses):